 2.1 Description of Study Area and Sampling Sites

 Abidjan is located in south west of Côte d’Ivoire (5˚00'N - 5˚30'N, 3˚50'W - 4˚10'W).
-The climate has 4 seasons with a first rainy season rainy season (May-July) and a second rainy season (September-November).
+The climate has 4 seasons with a first rainy season (May-July) and a second rainy season (September-November).
 The drought seasons occur between the wet seasons.
 Abidjan is characterized by a high level of industrialization and urbanization.
 The city has a significant growing old automobile park, of which 70% are secondhand vehicles.
 Many parks and green spaces were preserved in the city, but these parks disappear quickly due to urbanization.
 Industies are specialized in various domains of which the oil products and its derivatives, textile and the agroalimentary.
 Traffic density and industrial smokestacks could be potential sources of pollution.

 Two contrasting urban habitat types were selected, i.e., the main road and Parks.
 Main roads were composed of two busy roads: Lagoon Boulevard and North Highway, where traffic intensity was larger than 6000 vehicles per hour in rush-hour traffic (Barima et al., 2014).
 Also two parks were selected: municipal plant nursery and botanical garden.
 In these green areas, human influence is relatively weak and pollution activities were most controlled relatively to the road traffic.